DeveloperC286/conventional_commits_next_version/README.md

 ## Why use Conventional Commits Next Version?
- * __Tooling & Language Agnostic__ - Achieved by only utilising command-line arguments and no parsing of tooling or language specific files.
+ * __Tooling & Language Agnostic__ - For input command-line arguments are utilised, there is no inbuilt functionality that only parses tooling or language-specific files for input.
- * __No Dependencies__ - A binary download is provided, removing dependencies on downloading tools or interpreter languages.
+ * __No Dependencies__ - A binary download is provided, removing dependencies on downloading tools or interpreted languages.
- * __Monorepo Support__ - Monorepo usage is supported, the version is calculated only from commits altering the specified directory.
+ * __Monorepo Support__ - Monorepo usage is supported, only commits altering the specified directory are used.
- * __Not A Linter__ - Minor deviations from the Conventional Commits format are still accepted as valid input, because this is not a linter (but we suggest you use [Conventional Commits Linter](https://gitlab.com/DeveloperC/conventional_commits_linter)).
+ * __Not A Linter__ - Minor deviations from the Conventional Commits specification are still accepted as valid input, because this is not a linter (but we suggest you use [Conventional Commits Linter](https://gitlab.com/DeveloperC/conventional_commits_linter)).
- * __Invalid Commits Are Ignored__ - Only warnings are logged when Non Conventional Commits are encountered, the calculation continues performing.
+ * __Flexible__ - Non-Conventional Commits are ignored when encountered, and the calculation continues.

 ## Content